AlexaKitsune/alexa-reactor-core/README.md

 The function will be executed multiple times while the element is dragged, so `sensitivity_` allow us to change the frequency of those executions.

+This function doesn't drag or move anything in the DOM; it only detects mouse dragging.

 ### 3D/360 Model Simulation